 Filed under grants | Comments Off

-The Battelle Engineering, Technology and Human Affairs Endowment (BETHA) grant selection committee has awarded $59,985 to support ‘Engineering, Tech, Human Affairs and Social Justice: From Columbus to Colombia’, a STEM outreach project in under-resourced K-12 schools in Columbus and in Bogotá and Pasto, Columbia.
-The project is led by Kevin Passino (Electrical & Computer Engineering), and the team includes Betty Lise Anderson (Electrical & Computer Engineering), John Clapp (Social Work), Melissa Wilson (Columbus Area Writing Project), and me.
+The Battelle Engineering, Technology and Human Affairs Endowment (BETHA) grant selection committee has awarded $59,985 to support ‘Engineering, Tech, Human Affairs and Social Justice: From Columbus to Colombia’.
+The project will build cross-cultural K-12 STEM outreach in Columbus and Bogotá and Pasto, Columbia.
+Kevin Passino (Electrical & Computer Engineering) is the PI, and the Co-investigators are Betty Lise Anderson (Electrical & Computer Engineering), John Clapp (Social Work), Melissa Wilson (Columbus Area Writing Project), and me.

 This 2-hour symposium examines the use and implementation of discourse across disciplinary and methodological boundaries.
 How does our understanding of ‘discourse’ influence our work and research?
 How might these differences help us to reach certain commonalities across disciplines?
 The symposium brings together OSU scholars to working in different disciplines (Conversation Analysis, Pragmatics, Sociolinguistics and Folklore) to examine both how they understand the meaning of the ‘discourse’ as well as how they use ‘discourse’ in their own work.
 The featured speakers are Dr. Amy Shuman (English), Dr. Leslie C. Moore (Teaching and Learning), Dr. Scott Schwenter (Spanish and Portuguese), Dr. Lauren Squires (English), Dr. Pat Enciso (Teaching and Learning), Dr. David Bloome (Teaching and Learning), and Dr. Carmen Taleghani-Nikazm (Germanic Languages and Literatures).
 Monday, March 17th, 10 am to 12 pm in the Barbie Tootle Room, Ohio Union.
 For more information, contact Michael Furman firstname.lastname@example.org